 Ever since our newest little one was born, I can barely manage to brush my teeth every day, let alone string together a coherent thought in the form of a grammatically correct sentence.
 I was whining to my friend Lauren about how there’s just no TIME, and a couple days later she surprised me with this post.
 Not only did she let my sleep-deprived brain off the hook, but she also opened my eyes in the most fantastic way about toddlerhood.
 This is exactly the message I needed to hear right now.

-After you read this, swing by Lauren’s blog The Military Wife and Mom where she shares simple tips to make your life as a parent easier.
+After you read this, swing by Lauren’s blog The Military Wife and Mom where she shares simple tips to make your life as a parent easier like how to make kids listen.
 In case you’re wondering from the name, her blog isn’t just for military families.
 It’s for any parent looking for common-sense solutions to common parenting problems.
 Now let’s talk toddlers…

 “Is he teething?” she asked.

 We were in the elevator heading up to our apartment after running two quick errands.
 My son was crying – again.
 Every day after we get home, he does this thing where he wants to pretend to drive the car.
 And then he wants to run around the parking lot like a wild horse in an open field.

 I wrangled him, walked inside, and got on the elevator.